Princeton-CDH/startwords/content/issues/1/data-beyond-vision/index.md

 Data physicalization attempts to defamiliarize us from the many two-dimensional data representations we have seen by literally placing data in the _mise en scène_ of a conceptual exploration.
 There is something unique about turning data points into physical forms and placing them in space that triggers the mind to understand data in a distinctive way.

 {{< figure src="images/conceptmap.svg" alt="Diagram defining the relationships between various data representations and the senses they incorporate; content available in description" caption="Concept map situating data physicalization in relation to other types of data representations and interpretations.
 Revised from the concept map included in the poster presented by the authors at DH2019 in Utrecht.
 Koeser, Rebecca Sutton, Nick Budak, Gissoo Doroudian, and Xinyi Li.
-“Data Beyond Vision,” July 11, 2019." attrlink="https://doi.org/10.5281/zenodo.3261531" desc_id="conceptmap-desc" >}}
+“Data Beyond Vision,” July 11, 2019." attrlink="https://doi.org/10.5281/zenodo.3261531" desc-id="conceptmap-desc" >}}
 {{< wrap class="txt-only" >}}
 ⩩-----------------------------------------------------------------------------------⟩
 | FIGURE.